engineyard/ey-docs/pages/change-an-instance-size.md

-# Change an Instance Size
+# Change an instance size

 ## Overview